Chicago Weather Halloween Forecast: Early snow changes some plans, while other trick-or-treaters brave the cold

 Parents lined the halls as well to snap pictures of their kids in costume.
 This may be their only opportunity, since they will likely be bundled up in coats, hats and gloves before heading out trick-or-treating.

+Road conditions were treacherous in Kane County, and one driver ended up in the corn.

+"I hit some slush and spun around here into this beautiful cornfield," said Dennis Hayes, driver.

 Plows in Algonquin have been going since 3:30 a.m., first salting the roads and then, later, actually putting the plow down and pushing measurable snow off the roads.
-That's not normal for Octber.
+That's not normal for October.

 As of 11 a.m., 2.5 inches of snow had fallen in Woodstock, 2 inches of snow in DeKalb, 1.5 inches of snow in Hoffman Estates and one inch of snow in Aurora.
 Less than an inch of snow is expected to fall in Chicago.